 What do your phone, your laptop and your CV have in common?
 They all require regular updates.

-If you've been out of the employment game for a while, or if it's been a long time since you switched roles, chances are your CV out of date.
+If you've been out of the employment game for a while, or if it's been a long time since you were job hunting or switched roles, chances are your CV or resume template is out of date.
 Continuing technological advancements and shifting priorities have altered the expectations of the CV in the modern recruitment process.

 It's time to throw the old-school CV rules out the window.
 If you're having trouble adhering to the rules of modern CV writing, you may need to seek help from a professional CV writer.
 These tips, however, are a place to start your update.

 Ditch the objective and replace with a professional summary

-Gone are the days of writing a career objective at the top of your CV.
+Gone are the days of writing a career objective at the top of your modern CV or resume template.
 Let's face it, the objective is self-explanatory.
 You're applying for a role so naturally, your objective is to obtain that role.
 It doesn't need to be stated.

 With limited room to impress, a modern CV must make the most of this section.
 Therefore, remove the career objective and replace it with a concise professional summary.
 This should be three to four sentences at most, and it should showcase your most relevant skills and capabilities tailored to the role you're applying for.
 Basically, you want to tell the recruiter why you're the best person for the role.

 Take advantage of keywords